theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 ### Setup in Power Automate

-1. Integrate the yunIO service created in [Setup in yunIO](#setup-in-yunio) in Power Automate, see [Integrating a yunIO Service with Power Automate](https://kb.theobald-software.com/yunio/integrating-a-yunio-service-with-power-automate#configuring-a-yunio-custom-connector-in-power-automate).
+1. Integrate the yunIO service created in [Setup in yunIO](#setup-in-yunio) as a Custom Connector in Power Automate, see [Integrating a yunIO Service with Power Automate](https://kb.theobald-software.com/yunio/integrating-a-yunio-service-with-power-automate#configuring-a-yunio-custom-connector-in-power-automate).
 2. Create a new workflow that is triggered when a Salesforce account is modified (1).
-3. Check if the account type is *Customer - Direct* and if the customer does not yet exist in SAP (2).<br>
+3. Check if the account type in Salesforce is set to *Customer - Direct* and if the customer does not yet exist in SAP (2).<br>
 If one or both conditions are false, end the workflow (3).
 If both conditions are true, execute the yunIO service to write the customer data to SAP (4).<br>
 ![power-automate-salesforce-conditions](/img/contents/yunio/power-automate-salesforce-conditions.png){:class="img-responsive"}